Apply for or renew a work permit

 An application for a work permit may be made to the Department by an employer to employ a specific individual or by a self-employed person on behalf of themselves.
 If granted, the permit will be limited to employment by the employer in a specified capacity; it may also specify a place of work and may be issued subject to conditions.
-Once issued, the permit cannot be varied other than by a new application (except in those specific circumstances set out in section 1.15 of the Guide to Work Permits) so an employee cannot usually change employment unless the employer first obtains a new work permit.
+Once issued, the permit cannot be varied other than by a new application (except in those specific circumstances set out in variation of permit) so an employee cannot usually change employment unless the employer first obtains a new work permit.

 It is not necessary to make an application for a work permit where the position and/or individual you wish to employ are covered by an exemption.
 There are a range of exemptions in place to cover a variety of temporary, intermittent and some permanent employments.
 Please see the ‘Exemptions’ page for further information.

 In addition, the following may apply for a permit which is not limited to any specific employment:

 - The spouse, civil partner or cohabiting partner of a work permit holder or an exempt person, provided that the work permit holder or exempt person is engaged in permanent, regular full-time employment

 - The cohabiting partner of an Isle of Man worker

 For further information (including application form) see automatic work permits.

 If the employment is to continue past the date of expiry of the work permit, an application to renew a permit is required.
 Normally, it is not necessary to fill out a new application form; the original permit includes a renewal slip which can be sent to the work permit office.

 Making an application

 An application can be made for either a new or renewal Employed Work Permit Application below.